Skip to main content

 The shores and coastal waters at this park provide an abundance of recreational opportunities.

-The breathtakingly beautiful half-mile beach welcomes visitors for swimming, snorkeling, surfing, and scuba diving.
+The breathtakingly beautiful half-mile beach welcomes visitors for swimming, snorkeling, surfing and scuba diving.
 Beachcombing, picnicking or just relaxing on the sand are also popular activities.

 Along the south end of the park, Fort Pierce Inlet is a popular place for anglers to catch their dinners.
-Jack Island Preserve, located one mile north of the park, has trails for hiking, bicycling and nature study.
+Jack Island Preserve, located 1 mile north of the park, has trails for hiking, bicycling and nature study.

 Plan Your Visit